Vine Street Ensemble

 We cannot guarantee that our musicians can stay past the contracted end time.
 However, if we are able to stay, overtime will be charged at $25 per 15 minutes per musician.

 We need one armless chair per musician in a space about 10’ x 10’.
+Events with piano will require use of the venue’s acoustic piano or an electrical outlet within 40’ to power our digital piano.
 We will provide our own music stands.

-We do not perform with any amplification as the sound of acoustic string instruments carries quite well.
+We do not perform with any amplification as the sound of acoustic string instruments carries quite well and our digital piano has built in speakers.

 We wear formal black clothing to all events so we look professional without standing out.